Ask don't tell: Reducing sycophancy in large language models: Discussion

 Importantly, our results reveal both a 2-step pathway and a direct 1-step intervention for reducing sycophancy.
 Our experiments show that direct reframing of non-questions to questions achieves slightly less, but still enhanced reductions of model sycophancy in a single step, relative to explicit no-sycophancy prompting.
 These results suggest a reducing effect of question-reframing on sycophancy, irrespective of the specific implementation details.

-We additionally show substantial heterogeneity in sycophantic model behaviours as a function of input topic and model, highlighting these modulating factors (among others) should be considered when evaluating model sycophancy.
+We additionally show substantial heterogeneity in sycophantic model behaviours as a function of input topic and model.
+Across experiments, user inputs on hobbies and social relationships elicited higher levels of sycophancy than medical or mental health topics, suggesting more extensive safeguards against overly sycophantic model behaviour in higher stakes domains, and newer models showed reduced sycophancy overall.
+These modulating factors (among others) should be considered when evaluating model sycophancy.

-Taken together, our findings suggest that sycophancy is driven by non-question framing and expressed certainty of the inputs.
-By shifting inputs toward questioning or less personally committed forms, models respond in a less sycophantic mode without requiring explicit behavioural constraints.

-We caution that our findings are derived from controlled, single-turn interactions using synthetic prompts and rubric-based evaluation.
-As such, real-world effects in naturalistic, multi-turn conversations or across diverse user populations may differ.
-Careful deployment should include monitoring for unintended effects on helpfulness, user trust, and emotional appropriateness, as well as domain-specific opt-outs for contexts where validation or reassurance is explicitly desired.
-Another important aspect involves testing the effectiveness of the mitigation in other, less hard to verify domains than the personal advice setting tested in the present study, for example, whether factuality of responses is retained under mitigation conditions.
-Future work should evaluate whether these framing effects generalise to multi-turn interactions, human-written prompts, and real-world deployment settings, e.g., social sycophancy \citep{cheng2025sycophanticaidecreasesprosocial}, and examine how reductions in sycophancy interact with other desiderata such as helpfulness, empathy, and user satisfaction.